a-schild/Zabbix-HyperV-Templates/README.md

 # Zabbix Agent Templates for Hyper-V monitoring

-## Note
-**!
-This repository is not supported anymore!**

-Some issues were fixed here https://github.com/a-schild/Zabbix-HyperV-Templates

 ## Description
 Simple Hyper-V Guest and Host templates.
-Compatible with Zabbix Server 3.0
+Compatible with Zabbix Server 5.0+

 * Template Windows Hyper-V Guest
 Discovers VM guest performance counters and creates Zabbix items for each of them.